ArdanaLabs/audit/src/preamble/preamble.md

-The audit is a preliminary effort to provide the Cardano community a thorough technical review of Ardana's Danaswap DApp in a situation where formal verification before launch is infeasible.
+The audit is a preliminary effort to provide the Cardano community with a thorough technical review of Ardana's Danaswap DApp in a situation where formal verification before launch is infeasible.

 An audit means many things.
-Let's be precise about what we mean by audit in this document.
+Let's be precise about what we mean by "audit" in this document.

 \begin{definition}[Audit]\label{dfn:audit}
 An audit is a document provided to the community to guide them in taking an informed risk.